Report of Marriage

 - In person at the Philippine Embassy in Canberra, 1 Moonah Place, Yarralumla ACT 2600 (no need for appointment)

 - By mail.
-If the report will be submitted to the Embassy through mail, the form should be subscribed and sworn to by the Justice of Peace or the notary public under item number 20 of the Report of Marriage.
+If the report will be submitted to the Embassy through mail, the application form and all attachments should be subscribed and sworn to by the Justice of Peace or the notary public under item number 20 of the Report of Marriage.

 The Embassy assumes no responsibility for any loss or damage through the mail or courier service.

-All documents are to be submitted in quadruplicate.
+All documents (including the application form) are to be submitted in quadruplicate (4 copies).
 Other documents such as proof of Philippine citizenship might be required when deemed necessary.